elohimgv/audio-programming-in-chuck/README.md

 ```
 SawOsc
 ```
-Thise are the keywords to make basic sounds with waveforms.
+Thise are the keywords to make basic sounds with waveforms in Chuck.
 To learn a little a bit more visit [Wikipedia](https://en.wikipedia.org/wiki/Waveform).

 Finally checkout my [artwork](https://github.com/elohimgv/audio-programming-in-chuck/blob/master/assignment-1/assignment_1.ck) :notes: